-TSM is also now being shared and applied by eight other

-Chambers of Mines around the world, including by mining heavyweights like Brazil and Australia.
-As the program continues to expand to new jurisdictions, the new TSM Climate never been more clear as the amount of mined material needed to supply the transition to a net-carbon-neutral future is considerable.

-Change Protocol will not only drive improved environmental practices here in Canada, but also internationally.
+TSM is also now being shared and applied by nine other Chambers of Mines around the world, including by mining heavyweights like Brazil and Australia.
+As the program continues to expand to new jurisdictions, the new TSM Climate Change Protocol will not only drive improved environmental practices here in Canada, but also internationally.
 That's called global leadership.
+And Newfoundland and Labrador share in this leadership.
+For example, in 2019, Vale's Voisey's Bay won a TSM Leadership Award, a distinction granted only when a facility meets or exceeds a Level A ranking in its results across all TSM protocols.
+These results must be externally verified to be eligible for this recognition.

 Looking forward, the opportunity for responsible growth in our sector is significant.
-And the obligation to grow responsibly has
+And the obligation to grow responsibly has never been more clear as the amount of mined material needed to supply the transition to a net-carbon-neutral future is considerable.